Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Main results

 After a preprint of this work appeared, McClean et al.\ \cite{mcclean2024double} analyzed a double sample split first-order estimator of $\psi(\bbP)$ under Hölder smoothness assumptions as well as under weaker assumptions on the nuisance functions.
-When adopting Hölder smoothness assumptions and using kernel regression estimators of the nuisance functions, they found that the first-order estimator is minimax rate optimal and derived a central limit theorem in the non-$\sqrt{n}$ regime.
+In their most closely related result (Theorem 2) to our work, they adopted Hölder smoothness assumptions and showed that the first-order estimator is minimax rate optimal when using undersmoothed kernel regression estimators of the nuisance functions.
+More specifically, they selected bandwidths of the kernel regression estimators so that one of the nuisance functions is undersmoothed while the other nuisance function estimator is consistent.
+These bandwidth conditions are analogous to our resolution conditions for the first-order estimator with wavelet-based nuisance function estimators in Corollary \ref{cor: opt known f double}.
+In addition to rates of estimation, McClean et al.\ \cite{mcclean2024double} showed that the double sample split first-order estimator with suitable undersmoothing is asymptotically normal in $\sqrt{n}$ and non-$\sqrt{n}$ regimes.
 Under less restrictive assumptions -- including when the smoothness parameters $\alpha, \beta$ and the density of $\bX$ are unknown -- they showed that the first-order estimator is rate optimal in the $\sqrt{n}$ regime when using local polynomial regression and k-nearest neighbors estimators of the nuisance functions.
 Finally, under no assumptions on the nuisance functions, they provide an analysis of the first-order estimator which illustrates how undersmoothing can help achieve rate optimality.

-In contrast to these existing results, our analyses describe how to optimally tune the nuisance function estimators in the $\sqrt{n}$ and non-$\sqrt{n}$ regimes for three plug-in estimators and the first-order estimator of $\psi(\bbP)$, regardless of whether minimax rate optimality is possible for the estimator.
-By deriving lower bounds on the bias of the estimators, we establish the \emph{necessity} to undersmooth or oversmooth the nuisance function estimators for obtaining optimal rates of estimating $\psi(\bbP)$.
-Further, our analyses reveal under what smoothness conditions on the nuisance functions is undersmoothing or oversmoothing necessary as well as to what extent one must smooth the nuisance functions estimators.
-We provide these analyses in the (i) no sample splitting, (ii) single sample splitting, and (iii) double sample splitting cases, describing how nuisance function tuning requirements and optimal rates of estimation differ between these cases.
+In contrast to McClean et al.\ \cite{mcclean2024double} that studied the benefits of undersmoothing nuisance function estimators under different types of models and nuisance function estimators, our work studies the benefits of undersmoothing (and oversmoothing) under different types of sample splitting strategies (i.e., double, single, and no sample splitting) and estimators of the functional of interest (i.e., three plug-in estimators and the first-order estimator).
+By doing so, we illustrate a delicate interplay between the optimal way to tune nuisance function estimators and the type of sample splitting strategy and estimator of the functional of interest.
+Furthermore, a distinguishing feature of our work are the lower bounds on the bias of the estimators, which establish the \emph{necessity} to undersmooth or oversmooth the nuisance function estimators for obtaining optimal rates of estimating $\psi(\bbP)$.